-Appeals shall be made in accordance with the Code.
+Appeals shall be made in accordance with the Code (Art.
+15).
 Appeals will be heard by the RACB.
-The appeal fee is €2.000 (two thousand euros) which should be paid by bank transfer to the RACB (IBAN : BE54 3100 2286 4097 - BIC : BBRUBEBB).
-Teams are reminded that in case of an appeal, they must confirm this appeal within 96 hours to the RACB by sending an email to sport.court@racb.com.
+The appeal fee is €2000 (two thousand euros) which should be paid by bank transfer to the RACB (IBAN : BE54 3100 2286 4097 - BIC : BBRUBEBB).

+Competitors are reminded that in case of an appeal, they must confirm this appeal within 96 hours counting from the moment the stewards are notified of the intention to appeal to the RACB by sending the appeal to sport.court@racb.com.
 This confirmation is independent of the payment of the fee; payment of the fee is not considered to constitute confirmation.
+The payment of the fee is mandatory within 96 hours counting from the moment the stewards are notified of the intention to appeal, whether or not the appeal is confirmed.
+Failing this, the competitor's licence will automatically be suspended until the payment has been made.